marci-pires/WikiHadatac/Bootstrapping-HADatAc's-Knowledge-Graph.md

 Click on "Batch Loading Selected Instance Data" button.

-	Triples before loading from LABKEY: 24723
-	Triples after [loading from LABKEY]: 36420

 Msg: Operation [load] complete -- check the results above to see if the parsing of the facts was successful.